kalindimchev/Inventory-Manager/README.md

 DONE Tasks:

-Add all Content types in Telerik BackEnd Services
+- Add all Content types in Telerik BackEnd Services
+- Object for loading templates (in generalModule)